 Instead, devote your energy to becoming an educated investor, and don’t rush the process or any decision making when it comes to buying.

-As I like to say to my investors, lets not be in a hurry to spend $500,000 or more.
-Lets take our time to get it right and wait for the very best opportunity.
+As I like to say to my investors, lets not be in a hurry to spend $500,000 or more on any old porperty.

-Building a high performance property portfolio is not an easy task, as much as some people out there might like to claim it is.
+You see, the truth is, building a high performance property portfolio is not an easy task, as much as some “professionals” out there might like to claim it

 It requires a thorough understanding of the market and an intimate knowledge of how capital growth works, and how factors in a particular market impact on certain properties.